markdrecoll/chicagoBoatingApp/README.md

   User logs in or registers, then is displayed the weather list.
 They can then select a day and create an itinerary.

   ## Collaboration
-  This project was created by
+  This project was created by:
   [Mark Drecoll](https://github.com/markdrecoll),
   [Levi Kane](https://github.com/levickane), and
   [Harrison Blackburn](https://github.com/harrisonblackburn)